Ori-Jakob/ff7r2-translation-tools/README.md

 **If you don't follow these, then things will either not build, or you will have major errors when text is rendered**

-I will now explain how you know which subtitles are in which file. if you haven't figured it out each of the files has subtitles that are associated with the region (i.e. MIDGR -> Midgar, GRASE -> Grasslands, etc.).
+I will now explain how you know which subtitles are in which file. if you haven't figured it out each of the files has subtitles that are associated with the region (i.e. MIDGR -> Midgard, GRASE -> Grasslands, etc.).
 For flashbacks, the case is the same.
 For instance, in Cloud's reciting of his memories at the beginning of the game,  these memories take place in *Nibelheim*, so the dialog for that will be found in the corresponding file.

 ###### Guidelines for Text